Ultra silky and totally delicious, this cream cheese keto buttercream frosting is bound to take your low carb cakes (and cupcakes!) to the next level.

-aren’t weren’t buttercream people.
-More like remove-the-frosting-from-the-cake sort of peeps.
+Full disclosure, I wasn’t a buttercream person.
+More like remove-the-frosting-from-the-cake sort of peeps!

-That is until last week, when we discovered this frosting (a tip from a friend, tyvm).
-And no, we didn’t discover black thread, but we did take the time to choose the ingredients wisely and give real buttercream a try.
+That is until last week, when I discovered this frosting (a tip from a friend, tyvm).
+And no, I didn’t discover black thread, but I did take the time to choose the ingredients wisely and give real buttercream a try.

 The ratios are fairly standard.
-With fairly equal amounts of butter, cream cheese and sugar going in.
-And of course, a dash of great vanilla is a must.
+With fairly equal amounts of butter and cream cheese going in.
+Sweetened to taste and, of course, a dash of great vanilla is a must.

 The Butter 🌾🐄